 - Kids need to be relentlessly drilled to achieve.
 “What Chinese parents understand is that nothing is fun until you’re good at it,” she writes.
 By the way, taking piano and violin lessons are a must.

 - This overachieving — and overreaching — author writes about the time her father inspired her to excellence by telling her that she was “garbage.”
 A proud product of her upbringing, she once mentioned at a dinner party that she had, in the past, called her own daughter Sophia “garbage” — to the child’s face.
 Ugh.

-The self-congratulatory essay goes on and on.
+This is a photo of Chua and her kids that was in The Wall Street Journal article, a self-congratulatory essay that goes on and on.
 You get the idea.
 Chua buys into the hardcore, traditional Chinese approach to tough love.